What Is a Heat Pump And How Does A Heat Pump Work?

 Despite the name, heat pumps do not generate heat – they move heat from one place to another.
 A furnace creates heat that is distributed throughout a home, but a heat pump absorbs heat energy from the outside air (even in cold temperatures) and transfers it to the indoor air.
 When in cooling mode a heat pump and an air conditioner are functionally identical, absorbing heat from the indoor air and releasing it through the outdoor unit.
 Click here for more information about heat pumps vs air conditioners.

-Where Do Heat Pumps Work Best?
+Where Do Heat Pump Systems Work Best?

 Homeowners in need of a new heating or cooling system, may consider the type of climate they live in before purchasing a heat pump system.
 Heat pumps are more common in milder climates, where the temperature does not typically drop below freezing.
-In colder regions, they can also be combined with furnaces for energy-efficient heating on all but the coldest days.
+In colder regions, they can also be combined with furnaces for energy-efficient home heating on all but the coldest days.
 When the temperature outside drops too low for the heat pump to operate effectively, the system will instead use the furnace to generate heat.
 This kind of system is often called a dual fuel system – it is very energy efficient and cost effective.

 IMPORTANT COMPONENTS OF A HEAT PUMP SYSTEM